vicharak-in/vicharak-docs/source/vaaman-linux/linux-development-guide/linux-kernel.md

 ```

 :::{warning}
-On Vaaman kernel version 4.4 you will not have `arch/arm64/configs/rk3399_vaaman.config`.

-So, for that just ignore using the above commands for merging vaaman specific
-configs inside .config.
+When using Vaaman kernel version **4.4**, please note that the file
+`arch/arm64/configs/rk3399_vaaman.config` will not be available.

+Consequently, you should refrain from using the provided commands to merge
+Vaaman-specific configurations into the .config file.
 :::

 #### Finally compile the kernel